 PAGE THREE: GUILT

 After two decades had passed, Heinz was able to know who had betrayed him to Gestapo.
 He was living in Toronto.
 She was living in Toronto.
 He loved her daughter as if she were his own child.
 In Germany, he had persuaded the mother to allow the daughter to study art in Paris.
 The daughter, artist, Christiane Pflug committed suicide in 1972.
 Photographs and artwork were put away.
 He could not bare to have them in his daily life.
 Heinz believed guilt is for one generation.
 He never told Christiane what her mother had done to him.
 At the Toronto International Festival of Authors, Herta Muller spoke of her childhood.
 At the end of the war, her father and other former members of the S.S. moved to Romania where they established their own community, speaking only German.
 She learned to speak Romanian as an adult.
 A member of the audience asked her if she felt guilty her father had been in the SS.
 She responded "Why should I feel guilty?"No inheritance of guilt.
 Quoting her words to Heinz, he was deeply moved, shouting "Good for her."
-On severl occasions, I have heard him say "Why should they pay for it?"
+When guilt lasts one generation, our learning from history may occur without interruption.
+On several occasions, I have heard him say "Why should they pay for it?"
 They had nothing to do with it!" in a raised volume.
 He was referring to Germans who were children during the war or born after the war.
 For younger Germans, Heinz answered any question about the war.
 He knew they had grown up without this.
 One exception.
 Heinz could not tell Christiane why he cut her mother out of his life.
-When guilt lasts one generation, our learning from history may occur without interruption.
+More than two decades later, he was able to know who had betrayed him.